exceptionless/Website/content/news/2016/2016-04-04-exceptionless-v3-3-0-now-with-even-more-awesome.md

 * Marking stacks as fixed or hidden was causing some significant slow down and sometimes wouldn't work at all.
 This has been remedied!
 * Redis connection failures and lock timeouts were sometimes causing jobs to stop working or fail.
 We dug through and found what was causing that and fixed it as well.
 * When the geo field contained a localized number, sometimes events were not being processed.
-This <a href="/add-reverse-geocoding-to-your-app/" target="_blank">localization</a> issue has been solved.
+This [localization](/news/2016/2016-02-10-add-reverse-geocoding-to-your-app/) issue has been solved.
 * And last but not least (well, maybe least), a seralization bug has been fixed that would cause query strings, cookies, and other extended data items to be transformed to lowercase and underscored.

 ### Time to Upgrade